oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 If you want to explore other solutions, see this discussion: https://forums.ohwr.org/t/spec-pci-class-code/848718

-## 5. Intallation on a Rapberry Pi CM4 with Buildroot
+## 5. Intallation on a Raspberry Pi CM4 with Buildroot

 The userspace tools provided by the project were implemented into Buildroot packages here: https://github.com/oscimp/oscimp_br2_external.